asclada/simple-responsive-navbar/README.md

 # simple-responsive-navbar

-Simple responsive navbar with a hamburguer menu on mobile/table size.
+Simple responsive navbar with a dropdown menu (mobile/tablet size only)